 Comments have been received about the stability of a Pressurised Water Reactor (PWR).
 From a neutronics perspective, PWRs are in fact inherently stable in that they have a negative temperature feedback coefficient.
 That is to say, if the temperature of the fuel increases, then the reactivity of the reactor core decreases.
 Further details about the reactor core design can be found in chapter 5 of our Pre-Construction Safety Report.

 Some comments have been received about the water supply.
-The primary and secondary circuits, as well as for the safety systems, use demineralised water produced using freshwater from a third party townswater supplier.
-Sea water would be used in cooling systems associated with the turbine/generator systems.
+The primary and secondary circuits, as well as the safety systems, use demineralised water produced using freshwater from a third party townswater supplier.
+Sufficient water is stored on site for replenishment of the primary and secondary circuits and the safety systems in the event of any incident or emergency.
+Seawater will be used in cooling systems associated with the turbine/generator systems, and as the ultimate heat sink for the safety systems.
 Further details about the reactor coolant system and the safety systems can be found in chapter 6 and chapter 7 of our Pre-Construction Safety Report.

 One commenter asked about the design not including a core catcher.
 The UK HPR1000 reactor incorporates a facility for flooding the space surrounding the reactor with water so that reactor components are maintained within the reactor vessel, thus the need to have a core catcher has been eliminated.
 Further information on our severe accident management measures can be found in chapter 13 of our Pre-Construction Safety Report.